Sugababes: 2011: Cancelled album and disbandment

 In March 2013, Ewen stated that the Sugababes would likely reform to record new music by the end of the year; though with no set release date, and in May, Berrabah said the group had been writing songs for their new album and hoped to release new music in 2014.
-However, later the same year, Ewen expressed her feelings towards the Sugababes' future being uncertain, stating they were "pretty much done", which led to reports suggesting the group had split.
-This was initially denied by Berrabah, who stated she believed the band would get back together in late 2014, but in September 2013, an interview was published quoting Ewen confirming that the group had split two years prior.
-She was quoted saying "This is a tricky one because I don't feel comfortable lying, saying we're in the studio recording and we're going to bring music out next year, which seems to be the favoured line.
-I think it's unfair to fans and we should be honest. [...]
-We kind of fizzled out about two years ago.
+However, later the same year, Ewen stated that they were "pretty much done".
+This was initially denied by Berrabah, who stated she believed the band would get back together in late 2014.
+In September 2013, Ewen reaffirmed that the group had split two years prior, saying "We kind of fizzled out about two years ago.
 I do think the lineup changes have obviously got to be a factor, you can't get away from it."
 In January 2014, Range contradicted Ewen's statement, saying that the group was merely on hiatus to pursue solo projects.
 However, she later admitted in a June 2020 interview that the group had conceded in 2011 that it would not be fair for them to continue further due to the controversy and their declining popularity after Buchanan's departure.